raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 **target state: halted**
-**target halted due to debug-request, current mode: Thread** **xPSR: 0x01000000 pc: 0x0800016c msp: 0x20005000** **> **
+**target halted due to debug-request, current mode: Thread** **xPSR: 0x01000000 pc: 0x0800016c msp: 0x20005000**

+**> **

 Bingo... we have control..

-.. so what's the first thing we need to do... dump the existing firmware...
+.. so what's the first thing we need to do... dump the existing firmware of course...

-**dump_image dump.bin 0x08000000 0x1ffff**
+_**dump_image dump.bin 0x08000000 0x1ffff**_

 **dumped 131071 bytes in 2.825877s (45.295 KiB/s)**
 **> **